MannarAmuthan/ios-tamil-weather-widgets/README.md

 #### Note

-I tested this on my iPhone with the iOS 18 beta version, feel free to raise issues if you face any.
+I tested this on my iPhone with the iOS 18 beta version, feel free to raise issues/feature requests/improvements if you have any.